Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/helloworld.md

 description: Tutorial that explains creating a project, installing the  Netcode for GameObjects package, and creating the basic components for your first networked game.
 ---

 A "Hello World" program is a computer program that outputs or displays the message "Hello, World!".
-Normally it is  the first program written by people learning to code.
-It is also used as a sanity test to make sure that a computer language is correctly installed and that the operator understands how to use it.
+Normally it's  the first program written by people learning to code. it's also used as a sanity test to make sure that a computer language is correctly installed and that the operator understands how to use it.

-This "Hello World" tutorial walks you through creating a project, installing Netcode for GameObjects (Netcode), and creating the basic components for your first networked game.
-It is also the base for the [Golden Path series](goldenpath_series/gp_intro.md).
+This "Hello World" tutorial walks you through creating a project, installing Netcode for GameObjects (Netcode), and creating the basic components for your first networked game. it's also the base for the [Golden Path series](goldenpath_series/gp_intro.md).

 :::note
 The videos on this page were removed because they were out-of-date and caused more confusion than help.
 All videos in the Hello World and Golden Path series will be recreated and added back at a later time.